-Cameron always wanted the next PM to invoke Article 50 – the formal process giving two years’ notice of our intention to quit the EU – and he will now certainly get his wish.
+Cameron appears to want the next PM to invoke Article 50 – the formal process giving two years’ notice of our intention to quit the EU.
 Should the process not be completed within two years, then it can only be extended with the consent of all the other EU members.

-As mentioned above, however, if there was one clear trend that emerged over the weekend of the vote, it was the desire of many European leaders to see Brexit happen quickly.
+As mentioned above, however, if there was one clear trend that emerged over the weekend, it was the desire of many European leaders to see Brexit happen quickly.
 They fear that an amicable, drawn-out settlement would simply encourage other countries to seek their own version of Brexit.
-Theresa May can expect to hear ‘get on with it’ in several different languages.
+David Cameron is due at a European summit on Tuesday: he can expect to hear ‘get on with it’ in several different languages.

 How will Brexit affect your finances?